 I feel accomplished, happy, less stressed out, and a million other things after a run.

-I became a half-marathoner with the man I love by my side.
+This Saturday, I will become a half-marathoner, with the man I love by my side.

 And let us run with endurance the race God has set before us. - Hebrews 12:1